 You won’t need to enter any other details, as you will have already fully connected your bank to Chip and entered your address and other details we need to pre-approve you for investing before we make Chip investment funds available to you.

-If you want to open an investment account, your National Insurance number is required by HMRC for tax purposes to open an ISA, and we also need it to fulfil our regulatory obligations.
+If you want to open an investment account, your National Insurance number is required by HMRC for tax purposes to open an ISA, and we also need it to fulfil our regulatory obligations to identify you.
+We reserve the right to request additional information to ensure your identity.

 Stocks and Shares ISAs are tax efficient, which means you don’t need to pay tax on any interest, dividends or capital gains on money invested into an ISA.
-However, you can only put £20,000 into an ISA in any given tax year (which runs from April to April).
+However, currently you can only put £20,000 into an ISA in any given tax year (which generally runs from April to April).
+The Government determines ISA allowances and that allowance may change in future.

 Just note there are eligibility criteria to open an ISA, and if you’ve already opened and deposited into a Stocks and Shares ISA in this tax year, you can’t open a second one.
 We explain more about ISAs here.